wyccoo/uvcp/README.md

 ```
 ### 4. Prepare dataset

+Download the dataset to the folder named data and form the following structure.\
+Download the dataset from https://thudair.baai.ac.cn/coop-dtest

   ```

 ### Download the dataset to the folder named data and form the following structure